Get off the beaten path and discover the city beyond the stereotypes. Here are my picks for the best must-see hidden gems in Cairo.

 How to get there: There are no metro stations in Zamalek, but you can find the hotel in Google Maps (367F+49 Zamalek).

 Insider tip: The Nile corniche is nearby, so have a stroll along the river and browse Zamalek’s many antique shops and boutiques.

 3. The City of the Dead

 Now I love this place for MASQ, a cultural center that hosts concerts, workshops and events, and the murals and graffiti surrounding the Maq’ad.
-The mouse you’ll see reappearing on different walls (once holding a Pharaonic cat by a chain, in another place with a can of spray paint) is the work of Polish graffiti artist Franek Mysza.
+The mouse reappearing on different walls (here holding a Pharaonic cat by a chain, there with a can of spray paint) is the work of Polish graffiti artist Franek Mysza.

 The neighbourhood – a necropolis and a UNESCO heritage site – is full of architectural gems, splendid mosques from the Mamluk era, and graveyards amid modern apartment blocks.

 It’s also a great place to shop for handmade and authentic crafts like glass-blown vases and cups, which the neighbourhood is known for.

 The basics: Check the culture center MASQ’s Facebook page for upcoming events and concerts.
 For glass-blown souvenirs, head to HodHod Glass right across from the Sultan Qaitbey Mosque.

 Within walking distance: The City of the Dead is a sprawling neighbourhood near the famous Khan el Khalili market and Islamic Cairo, which are both a 30-minute taxi ride away.